LevyUp/front-end-challenge/README.md

 that if I wanted to reset my talents to a specific point in the path, it was easier to left click the exact node I wanted than right click the node ahead of it.

+I didn't think there was a good indicator when a user tries to spend more points than they have left so I added a simple animation to highlight the points area when this happens.

 I used radio inputs for the talents to try and make the calculator more accessible.

 For mobile responsiveness I did not try to accommodate talent paths that could be longer than 4 at this time.
 If that were a likely scenario